Financial Aid Facts

 Private alternative education loans are offered by private lending institutions and are not subsidized by a government agency.
 Alternative education loans are not to be used as a substitution for federal financial aid loans.
 They are intended to provide additional funding for your education after all federal loans are sought.

 Application for all alternative loan programs can be done on-line directly with the lender of your choice.
 Students are free to choose any lender they wish.
+Lenders reserve the right to choose the schools and borrowers that they will approve.
 Should you choose a paper Self Certification Form to begin your application, please click here.
 The Financial Aid Office can help with any questions you might have, including information on the Cost of Attendance and what loan amount you might need when filling this form out.

 Student Lending Code of Conduct for Education Loans